atsign-foundation/at_widgets/at_onboarding_flutter/README.md

 1. Pair with QRcode
 The user can scan a QR code using the camera or upload the image file of the QR code

-2. Pair with Backup Zip file
+2. Pair with Backup Key file
-Click on `Upload backup zip file` to upload a zip file of the restore keys or providing both the backup files of AtKeys (multiple select) will work.
+Click on `Upload backup key file` to upload a zip file of the restore keys or providing both the backup files of AtKeys (multiple select) will work.

 #### Screen to save keys
 This screen will help to save the restore keys generated after a successful CRAM authentication in a zip format.
 The continue option navigates to the screen provided in the `nextScreen` parameter.